EtchUK/Etch.OrchardCore.ThemeBoilerplate/content/Assets/README.md

 ## Fonts

 Our default stance for fonts used to be to utilise an external provier (e.g. Google Fonts), however [recent changes to browser caching](https://developers.google.com/web/updates/2020/10/http-cache-partitioning) means the benefits to using these services is obsolete and it's better for performance to self host fonts.
+When changing the fonts that are loaded by the theme, ensure the font preloads defined in `Layout.liquid` is updated.

 ### Resources